Day 1: Naples

 For an excellent overview of the intriguing history of Florida's Paradise Coast, visit the Collier County Museum in Naples.

 The museum's exhibits show what the area was like more than 10,000 years ago, when Paleoindians as well as mastodons, camels, mammoths and huge herds of bison and deer roamed the area.
 Also learn about the Calusa and Seminole Indians, and the first pioneers who moved to Southwest Florida.
-At the museum you can also see native plant gardens, two early Naples cottages, swamp buggies, a WWII Sherman tank and a logging locomotive.
+On the museum grounds you can also see our native gardens, restored Naples cottages, the archaeology lab, Seminole village or Calusa Indian camp.

-Next, take a guided tour of Palm Cottage, the oldest house in Naples.
+Next, take a guided tour of Naples Historical Society's Historic Palm Cottage, the oldest house in Naples.
 It was built in 1895 out of tabby mortar, made of lime, shells and beach sand.
 In 1996, the house was restored at a cost of more than $300,000, and in 2014 it received a porch addition.
-Today Pal Cottage houses the Naples Historical Society and the society's collection of artifacts.
+Today Palm Cottage is home to the Naples Historical Society and the society's collection of artifacts, serving as a museum capturing the early history of Naples.
 The house is listed on the National Register of Historic Places.
+Naples Historical Society also offers walking tours of the Old Naples Historic District and many fascinating and fun special events.

 Day 2: Marco Island